Rigsbay History, Family Crest & Coats of Arms

 Early Origins of the Rigsbay family

 The surname Rigsbay was first found in Lincolnshire at Rigsby listed in the Domesday Book as Rigesbi and Righesbi, land held by the Archbishop of York.
 Herbert the archbishop's man held one plough, three villans and four boarders with two oxen.
 In total it comprised ninety acres of pasture and sixty acres of woodland.
 Today the village is part of the civil parish of Rigsby with Ailby in the East Lindsey district.

 Early History of the Rigsbay family

-Another 134 words (10 lines of text) covering the years 1570, 1600, 1620, 1694 and 1659 are included under the topic Early Rigsbay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Rigsbay research.
+Another 67 words (5 lines of text) covering the years 1570, 1600, 1594, 1650, 1620, 1694, 1659 and 1671 are included under the topic Early Rigsbay History in all our PDF Extended History products and printed products wherever possible.

 Rigsbay Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Rigsbay include Rigbye, Rigbie, Rigby and others.

 Early Notables of the Rigsbay family (pre 1700)